HewlettPackard/green-dcc/README.md

 *   **Reproducible Scenarios:** Enables consistent experimental setups through configuration files and seeding, crucial for benchmarking research.

 ## 3. Benchmark Design
-GreenDCC simulates a centralized global task scheduler interacting with a cluster of geographically distributed data centers.
+SustainCluster simulates a centralized global task scheduler interacting with a cluster of geographically distributed data centers.
 At each time step, the simulation proceeds as follows:

 1.  **Task Generation:** New AI tasks (derived from the real-world trace) may arrive at their designated origin datacenters based on a population and time-zone probabilistic model.
 Any tasks previously time-deferred are also reconsidered.
 2.  **Observation:** The central agent (scheduler) observes the current global state, including time, environmental factors (price, carbon intensity), the state of each datacenter (resource availability, load), and the details of all pending tasks (requirements, origin, deadline).